-Last November we were treated to a four-disc retrospective box set, Staple Singers: Faith & Grace — A Family Journey 1953–1976.
-Now comes a new documentary, Mavis!, which HBO will air Feb.
-29. The film showcases the singer's extraordinary half-century (and counting!) career, shining light on her late-career renaissance as a Grammy-winning solo artist.
-We also get to hear insightful perspectives on her work from the likes of Bonnie Raitt, Chuck D. and Bob Dylan; the last famously asked Mavis to marry him when she was barely 20.
+In 2015 we were treated to a four-disc retrospective box set, Staple Singers: Faith & Grace — A Family Journey 1953–1976.
+Then came a documentary, Mavis!, which debuted in 2016 on HBO.
+The film showcases the singer's extraordinary half-century (and counting!) career, shining light on her late-career renaissance as a Grammy-winning solo artist.
+We also got to hear insightful perspectives on her work from the likes of Bonnie Raitt, Chuck D. and Bob Dylan; the last famously asked Mavis to marry him when she was barely 20.

-Staples had recently finished recording her latest disc — the aptly titled Livin' on a High Note — when she sat down to share her thoughts about Mavis!, her record producer M. Ward and the Black Lives Matter movement.
+After recording Livin' on a High Note, Staples she sat down to share her thoughts about Mavis! and her record producer M. Ward.

 Q: How does it feel to be the subject of a documentary?

 A: I resisted it at first.
 "I'm so tired of telling my story," I told my manager.
 "I've told it over and over in interviews."
 But then I thought, if I'm already thinking it's time for me to retire, maybe I should document how my family, the Staple Singers, has tried to make the world a better place through our song.

 Q: In the film you talk a lot about your late father, Pops Staples.
 Did he have a crucial life lesson for you?